martijnkunstman/GLU-JavaScript-Fetch-example/README.md

 # GLU-JavaScript-Fetch-example
-An example to load and use external JSON-data with JavaScript
+An example to load and use external JSON-data with JavaScript.
+External JSON from API created with SQL and PHP.

 Working examples at: